ebogart/ebogart.github.io/index.md

 Computational Biology_.

 * Franck, C., W. Ip, A. Bae, N. Franck, E. Bogart, and T. T. Le (2008).
-Contact-mediated cell-assisted cell prolif- eration in a model eukaryotic single-cell organism: an explanation for the lag phase in shaken cell culture.  _Phys.
+Contact-mediated cell-assisted cell proliferation in a model eukaryotic single-cell organism: an explanation for the lag phase in shaken cell culture.  _Phys.
 Rev. E_ 77: 041905